EM4Volts/tf-2_substance_maker/README.md

 Download the latest release zip and unzip somewhere on your PC (only tested on windows)

-Make sure you have Python 3.10+ installed
+Make sure you have Python 3.10+ installed and the imagemagick module installe [Instructions](https://docs.wand-py.org/en/0.6.2/guide/install.html)

 In Substance Painter make sure you have the following things setup: